zellij-org/zellij-org.github.io/content/news/config-command-layouts.md

 ![basic-rust-project-layout-example](/documentation/img/basic-rust-project-layout.png)

 See [more examples](/documentation/layout-examples.html) or [read more](http://localhost:1313/documentation/layouts.html) about layouts.

+Did you make a cool and/or useful Zellij layout?
+Please [tweet it at us](https://twitter.com/Zellij_dev) or post it in our [Reddit](https://www.reddit.com/r/zellij/).

 ### What else?
 Throughout October, Zellij participated in [Hacktoberfest](https://hacktoberfest.com/).
 We emphasized contributions to improve our Error Handling story, contributing both to the stability of Zellij and to better communicating error causes and remedies to users.